oslopride/ios-app/README.md

 **Oslo Pride for iOS** is available under the GNU General Public License v3.0.
 See the [LICENSE file](/LICENSE.md) for more info.

-The **Oslo Pride** branding, icons, images, assets, sounds and others are solely reserved for usage within **Oslo Pride**, the main purpose of this library is for internal use and to be used as reference for other teams in how we do things inside **Oslo Pride** but we are considering opening third party usage in the future.
+The **Oslo Pride** branding, icons, images, assets, sounds and others are solely reserved for usage within **Oslo Pride**, the main purpose of this library is for internal use and to be used as reference for other teams in how we do things inside **Oslo Pride** but we are considering opening third party usage in the future if this is interesting for you please open an issue.